Planktogoly/LockYourStuff/README.md

 ## My process of creating LockYourStuff

-I always start with out thinking the whole system.
+I always start with planning the whole system.
 You should think about the layout of the classes and packages.

 After I planned the layout I start with coding of the core of the system.
 In this case